rrrossjr/OEHCS-Workshop1/README.md

 - Signup for a Oracle Cloud Trial

-## Lab Workshop1.2: ALTERNATIVE VERSION of Lab 100 for Oracle Employees and Partners with access to GSE "Deal Server" environments
+## Lab Workshop1.2: ALTERNATIVE VERSION of Workshop1.1 for Oracle Employees and Partners with access to GSE "Deal Server" environments

 **Documenation**: [Workshop1.2.md](Workshop1.2.md)